microsoft/onnxruntime/BUILD.md

 The default generator on Windows is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to build.bat.

 ### Windows CUDA Build
 ONNX Runtime supports CUDA builds.
-You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn).
+You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit) and [cuDNN](https://developer.nvidia.com/cudnn).

-ONNX Runtime is built and tested with CUDA 9.1 and CUDNN 7.1 using the Visual Studio 2017 14.11 toolset (i.e. Visual Studio 2017 v15.3).
+ONNX Runtime is built and tested with CUDA 10.0 and cuDNN 7.3 using the Visual Studio 2017 14.11 toolset (i.e. Visual Studio 2017 v15.3).
-CUDA versions from 9.1 up to 10.0, and CUDNN versions from 7.1 up to 7.4 should also work with Visual Studio 2017.
+CUDA versions from 9.1 up to 10.1, and cuDNN versions from 7.1 up to 7.4 should also work with Visual Studio 2017.

  - The path to the CUDA installation must be provided via the CUDA_PATH environment variable, or the `--cuda_home parameter`.
- - The path to the CUDNN installation (include the `cuda` folder in the path) must be provided via the CUDNN_PATH environment variable, or `--cudnn_home parameter`.
-The CUDNN path should contain `bin`, `include` and `lib` directories.
+ - The path to the cuDNN installation (include the `cuda` folder in the path) must be provided via the cuDNN_PATH environment variable, or `--cudnn_home parameter`.
+The cuDNN path should contain `bin`, `include` and `lib` directories.
- - The path to the CUDNN bin directory must be added to the PATH environment variable so that cudnn64_7.dll is found.
+ - The path to the cuDNN bin directory must be added to the PATH environment variable so that cudnn64_7.dll is found.

 You can build with: